mosterho/hMAIL-Log-Reader/README.md

 ## Requirements/Infrastructure
 This was created in a home lab and is not part of a large corporate IT department.
 * hMAIL is running on a Windows 2019 server.
   Logging must be enabled and "TCP/IP" transactions checked.
+Other entries can be selected for your needs, but won't be read by this script.
 * The PHP code is running on a Ubuntu 20.04.6 LTS that has Apache and PHP installed.

 ## Customization for this script needed on your part